matrix-io/matrix-documentation/docs/index.md

 ##### Configure ENV variables

-1. Add the above variables you generated via CLI as environment variables via a shell script or command line on the Raspberry Pi.
-1. (optional) We export envs via an `.env` file which can be processed using `source .env`
+1. On the Pi, inside your `~` folder, create a file named `.envrc` with the variables from the Matrix CLI Setup above.
+1. `source .envrc` from `~` to make the variables available to the shell.
-1. To begin targeting this device with the CLI, enter the `matrix use` command provided
+1. To begin targeting this device with the CLI, enter the `matrix use` command provided. `matrix use $deviceId`
+1. If you `matrix`, you should see your deviceId selected.

 #### Run MATRIX OS

-1. From the `matrix-os` folder. `NODE_ENV=rc node index.js`
+1. From the `matrix-os` folder. `NODE_ENV=rc node index.js`.
+While in alpha, we are running in our Release Candidate environment.

-1. Now you can issue commands and deploy apps to your MATRIX OS from the [MATRIX CLI](CLI/overview.md).
+1. You can issue commands and deploy apps to your MATRIX OS from the [MATRIX CLI](CLI/overview.md).

 ## Custom Raspbian Package
 We'll be making a custom raspbian package available for download very soon!